NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 - Updated the archive to use these, as well as fixed broken links researchers had provided.
 - Added a source page that pulls the links from sources and presents them so people can do further research should they so choose.
 - Fixed the indentation on the html files.
+- Refactored the site to use Bootstrap to a larger extent.

 ## July 11, 2020
 - Changed header to a bootstrap navbar, now works on all screen sizes.